Color Models for Web Development

 In Browser DevTools

-Most browser DevTools let you click on a color value and cycle through formats (Shift+Click on the color swatch in Chrome/Firefox).
+Most browser DevTools let you click a color value and cycle through formats (Shift+Click on the color swatch in Chrome or Firefox).

 Modern CSS: OKLCH and LCH

-Newer color spaces that are more perceptually uniform (equal steps in values = equal perceived differences).
+Newer color spaces that are more perceptually uniform.
+Equal steps in the values produce equal perceived differences.

 /* LCH: Lightness, Chroma, Hue */